First Order Axial Perturbation of the Reissner-Nordstr\"{o}m Metric in a Possible Parity-Violating Gravity Background: Symmetry in the Extremal Case

 where $r_+$ is the unique horizon radius.
 This metric is that of the space AdS$_2 \times S^2$, where AdS$_2$ is two-dimensional Anti-de Sitter space~\cite{ref-dirac1} (spanned by the coordinates $t$ and $r$), while the sphere $S^{2}$ is spanned by the angular coordinates.

 Anti-de Sitter space is a maximally symmetric spacetime with constant negative curvature.
-The AdS$_{2}$ factor in the near-horizon geometry of the extremal RN black hole has an isometry group that includes time translations, dilations (scaling transformations), and special conformal transformations.
+The AdS$_{2}$ factor in the near-horizon geometry of the extremal RN BH has an isometry group that includes time translations, dilations (scaling transformations), and special conformal transformations.
 The AdS$_{2}$ factor arises because the radial and time directions near the horizon decouple from the angular directions, leading to a geometry that is local in nature.
-This is a general feature of extremal black holes, not just RN ones.
-For example, extremal Kerr BHs also exhibit a similar near-horizon geometry with an AdS$_{2}$ factor~\cite{ref-castro}.
+This is a general feature of extremal BHs, not just RN ones.
+For example, extremal Kerr BHs also exhibit a similar near-horizon geometry with an AdS$_{2}$ factor~\cite{ref-castro,ref-hui}.

 These symmetries form the conformal group in $1+1$ dimensions, locally isomorphic to $SO(2,1)$.
 [Since only the local---as opposed to global---geometry has the AdS$_{2}$ factor, only local symmetry transformations are relevant.
 So while the conformal symmetry of a global AdS$_{2}$ manifold is $SL(2,\mathbb{R})$, which is a double cover of $SO(2,1)$, there is no need to distinguish between $SL(2,\mathbb{R})$ and $SO(2,1)$ locally, where they are represented by their identical Lie algebras.]
 The presence of this conformal symmetry is crucial for understanding the behavior of perturbations in the extremal limit.